fafnerzhang/python-search-api/README.md

 ### Docker Hub Images

-The CI/CD pipeline automatically builds and pushes Docker images to GitHub Container Registry with the following tags:
+Docker images are built automatically by the CI pipeline with the following tags:
-- `ghcr.io/fafnerzhang/python-search-api:latest` (main branch)
+- Local development: `fafnerzhang/python-search-api:<commit-sha>` (built locally)
-- `ghcr.io/fafnerzhang/python-search-api:develop` (develop branch)
+- Images are tagged with git commit SHA for versioning

-- `ghcr.io/fafnerzhang/python-search-api:<commit-sha>` (all commits)
+**Note**: Automatic registry publishing is not currently configured in the CI pipeline.

 ## 🐛 Troubleshooting